Zamiell/isaac-achievement-randomizer/docs/about.md

 - `endRandomizer` - Ends the current randomizer playthrough.
 - `randomizerVersion` - Displays the current version of the mod.
+- `objectiveBoss` - For debugging.
+Immediately accomplishes the no-hit boss objective for the current room.
+- `objectiveFloor` - For debugging.
+Immediately accomplishes the no-hit floor objective for the current floor.
 - `startRandomizer [mode] [seed]` - Starts a new randomizer playthrough using the specified seed.
 For example: `startRandomizer hardcore 12345`
+- `randomizerVersion` - Prints the version of the Achievement Randomizer mod.
 - `spoilerLog` - Writes out a spoiler log to the "log.txt" file.
 Note that the unlocks may not be accurate, since the mod swaps an unlock if it detects that you should not get it yet.
+- `unlockArea [area]` - For debugging.
+Immediately unlocks the specified area.
+- `unlockCharacter [character]` - For debugging.
+Immediately unlocks the specified character.
+- `unlockCollectible [collectible]` - For debugging.
+Immediately unlocks the specified collectible.
+- `unlockPillEffect [pill effect]` - For debugging.
+Immediately unlocks the specified pill effect.

 ### 9) Crash & Softlock Prevention <!-- FixVanillaBugs -->